Nigerian blasts kill at least 25, Islamists suspected

 On the tape he read out a threat by them to increase kidnappings and suicide bombings in Cameroon, if authorities there detain more of the group’s followers.

-Boko Haram, which wants to carve an Islamic state out of Nigeria, has killed hundreds in gun and bomb attacks since it intensified its insurgency two years ago, including 186 people killed in a coordinated strike on Kano in January 2012.
+Boko Haram, which wants to carve an Islamic state out of Nigeria, has killed hundreds in gun and bomb attacks since it intensified its insurgency two years ago.

-They and other Islamist groups have become the main threat to Nigeria, Africa’s top oil producer, and Western interests there, and increasingly menace neighbors like Cameroon.
+The sect and other related Islamist groups have become a threat to Nigeria, Africa’s top oil producer, and Western interests there, and are increasingly menacing its neighbors like Cameroon.

-The blasts in Kano destroyed five buses in the Sabon Gari area, mostly inhabited by migrants from Nigeria’s largely Christian southern Igo tribe, the Reuters witness said.
+The blasts in Kano destroyed several buses in the Sabon Gari area, mostly inhabited by immigrants from Nigeria’s largely Christian south, the Reuters witness said.
 Military and police cordoned off the area after the blasts.

 There was no immediate claim of responsibility, but Boko Haram, which has frequently attacked the city, was a prime suspect.
-Security spokesman for Kano state, Ikedehia Iwehia, said dead and wounded had been evacuated, giving no figures.
+A spokesman for security forces in Kano state, Ikedehia Iwehia, said dead and wounded were being evacuated.

-Boko Haram often targets Christians.
-President Goodluck Jonathan, himself a southern Christian, condemned the blasts.

-“President Jonathan reassured Nigerians and foreigners in the country that the Nigerian government will continue to do all that is required to ensure the safety of lives ... and check the menace of terrorism,” a statement from his office said.

 “I ran for my dear life and managed to get out of the park after the second blast.
 Many people are lying dead.
 See, my clothes are covered in blood,” said witness Ibrahim Bello, holding up a blood-soaked shirt.